 Dear Mr. Rivera,

 Please accept my sincere apologies for not showing up for the meeting with ABC company on Monday afternoon.
 I know how important the presentation was for us, and it was unprofessional of me to be absent without informing you in advance.
-I am truly sorry.
+I am genuinely sorry.

 Example #3: Mass apology letter from customer service